woodard/libabigail/doc/manuals/libabigail-concepts.rst

 $$$$$$$$$$$$$$$$$$$

-This directive prevents a given tool from loading a file (binary or not) if its file name matches certain properties.
+This directive prevents a given tool from loading a file (binary or abixml file) if its file name or other properties match certain properties.
 Thus, if the tool is meant to compare the ABIs of two files, and if the directive prevents it from loading either one of the files, then no comparison is performed.

 Note that for the ``[suppress_file]`` directive to work, at least one of the following properties must be provided: